 Why CCL Academy?

-We have first-hand experience of the new regime having worked with banks during the original rollout of the SM&CR.
+We have first-hand experience of the new regime having worked with banks during the original rollout of the SM&CR, and many more firms leading up to the extension of the regime in 2019.
 Our training faculty has trained many senior management teams and other employees on the new rules and their practical impact.

 What should you do to find out more?